iMicknl/cordova-plugin-openalpr/README.md

 # Cordova OpenALPR plugin
-This Cordova plugin adds support for the [OpenALPR (Automatic License Plate Recognition) library](https://github.com/openalpr/openalpr), which provides support for retrieving the license plate from a picture.
+This Cordova plugin adds support for the [OpenALPR (Automatic License Plate Recognition) library](https://github.com/openalpr/openalpr) which provides support for retrieving the license plate from a picture.
+You can pass an image using Base64 or the file path to the OpenALPR plugin.

 ## Supported platforms
 The current master branch supports the following platforms: